colbygallup/Harmonizer/README.md

 # Harmonizer
 A productivity-oriented Discord bot

 Make sure to add your API keys!
-Put your Google API client secrets file in `src/main/resources/credentials.json` and your Discord bot token in `src/main/resources/discord-key.txt`.
+Put your Google API client secrets file in `src/main/resources/credentials.json` and to make a proper copy of `src/main/resources/settings.template.json`.